ilkkamtk/DOM-exercise/README.md

 # DOM-exercise

 ### Task A, CSS
-1. CLick on the green 'Code' button and download this repo as zip.
+1. Click on the green 'Code' button and download this repo as zip.

 ### Task B, [JavaScript HTML DOM](https://www.w3schools.com/js/js_htmldom.asp)
-1. Create new file task-b.html
+1. Open task-b.html
-1. Copy the content of index.html and paste it to task-b.html
-1. Change the src of `<script>` element to main-b.js
 1. Add another `<article>` element to `<main>` by modifying js/main-b.js:
    * The new `<article>` element should containt the same elements as the existing `<article>` element
    * Select `<main>` element with [DOM-methods](https://www.w3schools.com/js/js_htmldom_elements.asp)